palkan/action_policy/docs/graphql.md

 # GraphQL integration

-You can use Action Policy as an authorization library for you [GraphQL Ruby](https://graphql-ruby.org/) application via the [`action_policy-graphql` gem](https://github.com/palkan/action_policy-graphql).
+You can use Action Policy as an authorization library for your [GraphQL Ruby](https://graphql-ruby.org/) application via the [`action_policy-graphql` gem](https://github.com/palkan/action_policy-graphql).

 This integration provides the following features:
 - Fields & mutations authorization